Explore Prague: A Self-Guided Walking Tour

 Starting Point: Old Town Square

-Your journey begins at the heart of Prague, the Old Town Square.
-This historic square is dotted with remarkable landmarks, each showcasing different architectural styles.
+Your travels commence at the centre of Prague, the Old Town Square.
+This famous square is surrounded by impressive landmarks, all of different architectural designs.

 Astronomical Clock